malicialab/avclass/README.md

 the given threshold.
 The file *malheurReference_lb.gen* has this information for all tokens.
 Thus, *malheurReference.gen* is a subset of *malheurReference_lb.gen*.

+However, note that in the above command you are trying to identify generic tokens from a small dataset since Drebin only contains 3K labeled samples.
+Thus, *malheurReference.gen* only contains 25 identified generic tokens.
+Using those 25 generic tokens will produce significantly worse results than using the generic tokens in *data/default.generics*.
+For more details you can refer to our RAID 2016 paper.

 ## Preparation: Alias Detection